Elikibs/Fleet-Management-System/README.md

     npm start --prefix client

+### Testing

+You can test your progress using one of the following methods:

+    Interact with the API using the React frontend application.

+    Use Postman to make requests to the Flask API.

 # Usage
 ## User Authentication
 - Register: Create a new account by providing a username, email, and password.